samanta335/sports-school/README.md

-- <link rel="icon" type="image/svg+xml" href="/logo.jpg" /> Sports School
+- Website- Sports School
-  Website Features:
+- Website Features:
 - page about summer camp||sports school
 - Here is an admin pannel to control full website
 - And an instructor pannel for post his classes details
 - admin can approved or denied instructors posted class
 - and an user or student can select class or can enrooled by payment classes price
 - student can choose few classes
-  Used package:
+- Used package:
 - tanstack query
 - reack-hook-form
 - swiper